1923 Florida Gators football team: Postseason

 Robbie Robinson, Goldy Goldstein and Ark Newton became the first Gators to make the composite All-Southern team.
 Edgar C. Jones and Bill Middlekauff made Billy Evans's "Southern Honor Roll".
 Robinson and Goldstein made Evans' National Honor Roll.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Florida's lineup during the 1923 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Florida's lineup during the 1923 season with games started at the position reflected in parentheses.
 The chart mimics a Notre Dame Box on offense.